As an Amazon Associate I earn from qualifying purchases.

 Butterfly Swords by Jeannie Lin

 Jeannie Lin is a newer voice on the scene.
-However, that in no way diminishes her power!
-Butterfly Swords was her debut novel, and right out of the gate it won her a Golden Heart Award!
-Since then, she’s been featured in USA Today, Publisher’s Weekly and was listed in Library Journal as one of the best Romance novelists of 2011.
+However, that in no way diminishes her power!Butterfly Swords was her debut novel, and right out of the gate it won her a Golden Heart Award!
+USA Today, Publisher’s Weekly and Library Journal also all featured her as one of the best Historical Romance novelists of 2011.

 In Butterfly Swords, Lin weaves a story set in the Tang Dynasty, a time awash with luxury yet littered with deadly intrigues and fallen royalty.
 Princess Ai Li flees before her wedding.